-Some courses or programs require either face-to-face or proctored exams.
+Fully admitted students can complete all of their courses online; however, some courses or programs require either face-to-face or proctored exams.
 If a proctored exam is required, you should coordinate with your professor to ensure satisfactory arrangements like the location are made.
+Online proctoring may be an option if permitted by the professor.
 Additionally, some graduation requirements may necessitate coming to campus.
 We strongly encourage you to read all course syllabi completely, speak to your professors and academic department, and review graduation requirements to keep apprised of any requirements.

 Generally online courses are not self-paced.
 While online courses will offer you the convenience of arranging study times and locations around work and family needs, most professors provide specific dates for completing assignments and taking tests.
 In addition, some professors require participation in online discussions at specific times.
 It is important for you to closely read the syllabus for assignment information and deadlines.

 No. You will have more flexibility in an online course, but you will be required to learn the same material and meet the same course objectives.
 You will be required to study most of the material on your own and most communication with the professor will be through email.
 This means that you may have to wait for an answer to your question.
 There are challenges to taking an online course, but you can succeed by being self-motivated and responsible.
 The amount of time you need to spend preparing and reviewing material for an online course depends on your study habits.